Yuqi-Niu/Bystander-Detection/README.md

 # Bystander-Detection

 Welcome to the repository for our bystander detection project!
-We provide the code, models, and datasets used in the paper 'An Analysis of Privacy Leakage from Real-World Facial Images on Twitter and Associated User Behaviors'.
-A link to the paper will be added once it is published.
+We provide the code, models, and datasets used in developing bystander-subject classifier.

 ## Directory Structure